harwindersekhon/Ansible-For-Networking/README.md

 # Welcome to **Ansible** Playbooks for network engineers
 ---
-### 1. Assuming Ansible is istalled already, please make sure you install cisco module using command below
+### 1. Assuming Ansible is installed already, please make sure you install cisco module using command below
     ansible-galaxy collection install cisco.ios
 ### 2. Assuming you already have inventory file and have basic knowledge of ansible